 What is a "rate lock period"?

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer ones usually costing more.
-You can get a longer period for your lock, but in making this choice, will likely have a higher rate than you would have with a shorter period
+While there are various lengths of rate lock periods (from 15 to 60 days), the extended ones are usually more expensive.
+You can get a longer period for your lock, but in doing so, will probably have a higher rate than you would have with a shorter span of time

 Get a New Loan Quote